History of New Zealand: Colonial period

+New Zealand was first mentioned in British statute in the Murders Abroad Act 1817.
+It made it easier for a court to punish "murders or manslaughters committed in places not within His Majesty's dominions", and the Governor of New South Wales was given increased legal authority over New Zealand.
+The jurisdiction of the Supreme Court of New South Wales over New Zealand was initiated in the New South Wales Act 1823, and lesser offences were included at that time.

 Establishing the colony

+William Hobson declared British sovereignty over all New Zealand on 21 May 1840, at which point he became its Lieutenant governor.
 At first New Zealand was administered from Australia as part of the colony of New South Wales, and from 16 June 1840 New South Wales laws were deemed to operate in New Zealand.
 This was a transitional arrangement, and the British Government issued the Charter for Erecting the Colony of New Zealand on 16 November 1840.
 The Charter stated that the Colony of New Zealand would be established as a Crown colony separate from New South Wales on 3 May 1841.

 Settlement continued under British plans, inspired by a vision of New Zealand as a new land of opportunity.
 In 1846, the British Parliament passed the New Zealand Constitution Act 1846 for self-government for the 13,000 settlers in New Zealand.
 The new Governor, George Grey, suspended the plans.
 He argued that the Pākehā could not be trusted to pass laws that would protect the interests of the Māori majority – already there had been Treaty violations – and persuaded his political superiors to postpone its introduction for five years.

 The Church of England sponsored the Canterbury Association colony with assisted passages from Great Britain in the early 1850s.
 As a result of the influx of settlers, the Pākehā population grew explosively from fewer than 1000 in 1831 to 500,000 by 1881.
 Some 400,000 settlers came from Britain, of whom 300,000 stayed permanently.
 Most were young people and 250,000 babies were born.
 The passage of 120,000 was paid by the colonial government.
-After 1880 immigration reduced, and growth was due chiefly to the excess of births over deaths.
+After 1880, immigration reduced, and growth was due chiefly to the excess of births over deaths.